Who can claim isolation benefit

 - Survivors Pension

-If you are part of a household that has an Income Support claim, a payment of Isolation Benefit may cause an overpayment of Income Support which will need to be recovered at a later date.
+If you are part of a household that has an Income Support claim, a payment of Isolation Benefit may cause an overpayment of Income Support that will need to be recovered at a later date.
 We will notify you of any changes to your Income Support claim as a result of any claim for Isolation Benefit.